Skip to main content

 I can’t recall the exact date, but one evening I was unwinding in my hotel room at the Moxy Lisbon City.
 I had grabbed a glass of Super Bock from the hotel bar on my way upstairs and turned on CNN while planning the next day.
 I was just chilling—until he appeared.
 Former President Donald Trump was speaking to reporters about his hush-money case, shortly after Michael Cohen had testified against him.

 At first, I thought I must be drunk.
 He wasn’t making sense.
 It sounded like pure gibberish.
-But as he continued talking, I realized it wasn’t sounding like gibberish—it was gibberish.
-He was simply saying whatever came to mind, without coherence or thought.
+But as he continued, I realized it wasn’t merely incoherent—it was incoherent.
+He was simply saying whatever came to mind, without structure or restraint.
 And this man is the front-runner for November’s presidential election.
 Don’t tell me we don’t live in a crazy world when someone facing 88 felony charges is a prominent presidential candidate.

-Before the trip, it didn’t sound quite so insane.
-Even as I wrote, I will not vote for Biden, but I will cast my vote for him, about a month earlier, the world didn’t feel quite as upside down.
-It didn’t seem ridiculous that I would be voting not for the best candidate, but against the worst—to preserve some semblance of civility, humanity, and decency as a nation.
-It felt normal to accept that there was no “best” option, only the choice between someone dangerous and someone merely decent.
+Before the trip, it didn’t feel quite so insane.
+A month earlier, I had written that I would not vote for President Biden, but I would cast my vote for him.
+The world didn’t feel quite as upside down then.
+It didn’t seem absurd that I would be voting not for the best candidate, but against the worst—to preserve some semblance of civility, humanity, and decency as a nation.
+It felt almost reasonable to accept that there was no “best” option, only the choice between someone dangerous and someone merely decent.

 After a full day of roaming Lisbon, what once felt normal suddenly felt absurd.